ji-zai/personal-site/content/essays/seek-truth.md

 ### 3. Value

 After the mind generates a belief through understanding an observation, it assigns it a value.
-This value enables you to prioritize.
+This value enables us to prioritize this belief.

 As with all of the functions, how you value a truth you believe in depends on what you want in that moment.
 If you want to eat food, the values of all the truths relevant fulfilling your hunger are higher than the truths not relevant to food.